 Solo Exhibition Blak Dot Gallery 2018

 Trade beads or slave beads, were used globally by European colonists as a mechanism for the exploitation of labour and goods, they were also used by missionaries and merchant traders for building rapport with indigenous people of the land.
-Artist Lisa Hilli explores the impacts and transformative effect that trade beads had upon her own people the Tolai / Gunantuna, during a precarious and hostile era of the late 1800’s and how materiality became a language, which was understood and valued by all.
+Through her solo exhibition, artist Lisa Hilli explores the impacts and transformative effect that trade beads had upon her own people the Tolai / Gunantuna, during a precarious and hostile era of the late 1800’s and how materiality became a language, which was understood and valued by all.

 Two women facing the future, Duke of York Islands.
 (Where the First Missionary landed and first mission, Port Hunter, c.1882)

 1000 mm x 733 mm, pigment print on cotton rag, glass beads, cotton thread.
 2018.
 Photographer Reverend R. H. Rickard.
 Image courtesy of the Mitchell Library, State Library NSW and Uniting Church in Australia – Assembly.
 (Reference ON 305 / 547).

 Glass beads, nylon coated wire, Deutsche mark, British Papua schillings, Papua New Guinea Kina coins, stone crosses, photo locket, archival photographs.
 Dimensions variable, 2018.